Dual Diagnosis Treatment Wolfeboro, NH

 Horizons Counseling Center - 16.1 miles from Wolfeboro, NH

-Horizons Counseling Center is a dual-diagnosis treatment center in Gilford, NH that offers treatment for mental health and substance use disorders that include bipolar disorder as well as bulimia.
+Horizons Counseling Center is a dual diagnosis treatment center in Gilford, New Hampshire that offers treatment for mental health and substance use disorders that include depression as well as paranoid personality disorder.

 Address: 25 Country Club Road, Suite 705, Gilford, NH 03249 in Belknap County